kumbulanit/t-sql/tech company/untitled/Module 4/Lesson3_Querying_with_Outer_Joins.md

     DATEDIFF(DAY, prs.StartDate, GETDATE()) AS DaysActive,
     DATEDIFF(DAY, GETDATE(), prs.PlannedEndDate) AS DaysToDeadline,

-    -- Status assessment
+    -- IsActive assessment
     CASE
         WHEN prs.AssignedEmployees = 0 THEN 'Critical - No Resources Assigned'
-        WHEN prs.Status = 'Planning' AND prs.AssignedEmployees < 2 THEN 'Needs Resource Planning'
+        WHEN prs.IsActive = 'Planning' AND prs.AssignedEmployees < 2 THEN 'Needs Resource Planning'
-        WHEN prs.Status = 'In Progress' AND prs.TotalHoursWorked = 0 THEN 'Stalled - No Progress'
+        WHEN prs.IsActive = 'In Progress' AND prs.TotalHoursWorked = 0 THEN 'Stalled - No Progress'
-        WHEN prs.Status = 'In Progress' AND GETDATE() > prs.PlannedEndDate THEN 'Behind Schedule'
+        WHEN prs.IsActive = 'In Progress' AND GETDATE() > prs.PlannedEndDate THEN 'Behind Schedule'
         WHEN prs.Priority = 'Critical' AND prs.AssignedEmployees < 3 THEN 'Understaffed Critical Project'
-        ELSE 'Normal Status'
+        ELSE 'Normal IsActive'
     END AS ProjectAssessment,

     -- Recommendations